-5.5.1 All information pertaining to the Asphalt and Aggregates Laboratory and Technician Certification Program, except for the laboratory and technician certification information published on the CCIL website, are held in strict confidence between the laboratory involved, CCIL personnel, and the members of the CPACs.
+5.5.1 All information pertaining to the Asphalt and Aggregates Laboratory and Technician Certification Program, except for the laboratory and technician certification information published on the CCIL website, shall be in strict confidence between the laboratory involved, CCIL personnel, and the members of the Board of Directors and various CPACs Committees that may have access to confidential information through their activities in the certification process, such as Appeals and Disputes.
+All CCIL Board and Committee members that have access to proprietary and confidential information must agree to comply with the CCIL Confidentiality and Impartiality Policy by signing the CCIL "Personnel/Contractor Confidentiality and Impartiality Declaration Form" Appendix C, before access to such information is provided.

-5.5.2 The Certification Program Manager ensures that the confidentiality of the certification program is always maintained.
-Specifically, the Certification Program Manager ensures that the identities of the laboratories under discussion by the CPACs or Executive Committee are not known to the committee members.
-If a laboratory chooses to challenge a certification decision, through the appeals or dispute mechanism, the committees addressing the appeal or dispute are required to have access to sufficient information to make an informed decision.
+5.5.2 The CPM shall ensure that the confidentiality of the program is always maintained.
+Specifically, the CPM shall ensure that the identities of the laboratories under discussion by the CPACs or Executive Committee are not known to the committee members.
+If a laboratory chooses to challenge a certification decision, through appeals or dispute mechanism, the committees addressing the appeal or dispute will be required to have access to sufficient information to make an informed decision.